 - How much food do you need/want per week?
 Farm share sizes vary, and so do household sizes.
 Are you feeding yourself, or a large family?
 Does the farm you’re considering have options in share sizes, or allow every-other-week shares?

 - Cost and payment options vary from CSA to CSA.
-Some expect members to lend a hand with farm work, others do not.
-Some CSAs have payment plans, others require all funds at the beginning of the season.
+There are some which expect members to lend a hand with farm work, while others do not.
+Payment plans are available for some CSAs, and others require all funds at the beginning of the season.
+Some CSAs accept Bridge cards (SNAP benefits.)

 - Produce choices are limited in some CSAs.
 Many will offer add-on options like flowers or eggs.
 Some offer extra ‘storage’ shares in the fall or ‘canning’ shares.